 Due to the COVID-19 pandemic, air travelers in Kentucky were given another year to acquire a REAL ID.
 Beginning October 1, 2021, every air traveler 18 years of age and older will need a REAL ID license to board domestic flights in the U.S., unless they have a valid passport or military I.D.
-Applicants requesting a REAL ID must present documentation verifying identity, social security number and residency.
+Applicants requesting a REAL ID must present documentation verifying their identity, social security number, and residency.
 Click here for a list of acceptable documents.

 Congress adopted the federal 2005 Real ID Act as an enhanced security measure in response to the 9/11 terrorist attacks.
 The Real ID Act requires states to adopt additional security safeguards for state IDs before they will be accepted by federal agencies.

 Matt Henderson, Kentucky Department of Vehicle Registration commissioner, explained, ‘The driving force behind Kentucky’s ‘ new, upgraded licenses, permits and IDs is security.’
 The program known as Confident Kentucky will strengthen the security of current Kentucky licenses including driver’s licenses, personal ID cards, and driver’s permits, to help prevent fraud, and to make IDs more difficult to forge.

 The general public began applying for the new IDs in January 2019.
 Due to the shutdowns caused by the coronavirus pandemic, there will likely be delays in the application, production, and enforcement processes.
 To find the latest information about this evolving situation, it is recommended you visit drive.ky.gov, an official government-run website for the Commonwealth of Kentucky.

 All new licenses and IDs will have a special mark showing they are compliant with the new federal law.
 The new licenses and IDs will also have special Kentucky symbols including the state flower, the state seal, and the Kentucky Capitol building.
 The new IDs will feature black and white, rather than color, portraits.